libsdl-org/SDL/docs/README-main-functions.md

 provide its own entry point that called it.
 Your app was none the wiser and your code worked everywhere without changes.

-In SDL1, you linked with a static library that had startup code that _had_ to run before you hit SDL_main().
-For example, on macOS it would do various magic to the process to make sure it was in the right state.
-Windows would register win32 window classes and such.
-Things would break if you tried to circumvent this, and you were in for a lot of trouble if you tried to use SDL on a platform that needed this when you didn't control the entry point (for example, as a plugin, or an SDL binding in a scripting language).

-In SDL2, the necessary support code moved into the main library, and the tiny static library _only_ handled the basics of getting from the platform's real entry point (like WinMain) to SDL_main; if the real entry was _already_ standard main, the static library and macro magic was unnecessary.
-The goal was to make it so you didn't have to change _your_ code to work on multiple platforms and remove the original limitations.

-In SDL3, we've taken this much, much further.

 ## The main entry point in SDL3

+Previous versions of SDL had a static library, SDLmain, that you would link your app against.
 SDL3 still has the same macro tricks, but the static library is gone.
-Now it's supplied by a "single-header library," which is to say you `#include <SDL3/SDL_main.h>` and that header will insert a small amount of code into the source file that included it, so you no longer have to worry about linking against an extra library that you might need on some platforms.
+Now it's supplied by a "single-header library," which means you `#include <SDL3/SDL_main.h>` and that header will insert a small amount of code into the source file that included it, so you no longer have to worry about linking against an extra library that you might need on some platforms.